How to come up with a business name

 Common types of business name

-- Trading name: Register one name officially but trade under another, for example, register Shakespeare Rose Growers Ltd but trade as Sweet Roses
+- Trading name: lets you register one name officially but trade under another, giving you flexibility to create a customer-facing brand (for example, register Shakespeare Rose Growers Ltd but trade as Sweet Roses)

-- Descriptive name: Reference what you do or where you're based, for example, Shakespeare's Rose Garden or Shakespeare's Stratford Roses
+- Descriptive name: references what you do or where you're based, making it easy for customers to understand your offering at a glance (for example, Shakespeare's Rose Garden)

-- Creative name: Use wordplay, compound words, alliteration, or anagrams to stand out, for example, SweetScents of Stratford
+- Creative name: uses wordplay, compound words, or invented terms to create something distinctive and memorable (for example, SweetScents of Stratford)

 How to come up with a good business name

 A good business name is memorable, distinctive, easy to spell and pronounce, and flexible enough to grow with your business.
-The key to crafting one is simple: know your business inside and out.
+The starting point is understanding your business inside and out.

 The strongest business names share these qualities:

-- Memorable: Sticks in customers' minds after one encounter
+- Memorable: sticks in customers' minds after a single encounter

-What to consider when coming up with a business name
+What to consider when choosing a business name

-Before settling on a name, run through these 10 essential checks:
+Before settling on a name, work through these 10 essential checks to make sure your choice is practical, legal, and built to last.

-- Avoid similarity: Check it's not too like existing names in your industry
+- Avoid similarity: check it's not too close to existing names in your industry

-- Match your structure: Ensure it reflects whether you're a sole trader, partnership, or limited company
+- Match your structure: make sure it reflects whether you're a sole trader, partnership, or limited company

-- Plan for growth: Ensure it won't limit you as your business expands
+- Plan for growth: make sure it won't limit you as your business expands

 Consider what type of name will best distinguish your business.
 Do you want it to describe what you do (for example, Rose Creations) or what customers get from you (for example, Flower Sales)?